 In prior seasons, Sable joined Charlottesville Opera (formerly Ash Lawn Opera) as a Young Artist, singing Lucinda (Sondheim’s Into the Woods), and covering the roles of the Baker’s Wife (Into the Woods) and Cherubino (Le Nozze di Figaro).
 She also proudly made her professional debut in her home state as Paggio (Rigoletto) with Opera Maine.

-In competition, Sable was most recently a finalist in the 2019 Vermont Vocal Competition, and the winner of a Young Artist Encouragement Award from the Lyra New York Mozart Competition.
+In competition, Sable was most recently a semi-finalist in the 2020 Classical Singer Competition, a finalist in the 2019 Vermont Vocal Competition, and the winner of a Young Artist Encouragement Award from the Lyra New York Mozart Competition.
 She is also a prize winner of the prestigious Lillian Nordica Memorial Scholarship Award, annually granted to a singer, pursuing higher musical education in Maine, with exceptional ability and extraordinary promise.

 Equally at home on the concert stage, she performed Juliana Hall’s song cycle Through the Guarded Gate with the Seattle Art Song Society, and as the mezzo-soprano soloist in Mozart’s Requiem at Southwestern College.

 Sable holds a Bachelor of Music from the University of Southern Maine, as a student of Ellen Chickering, and a Master of Music from Wichita State University, where she studied and coached with renowned bass-baritones Alan Held and Samuel Ramey.
 During her years of study, she took the stage in several staples of the mezzo repertoire including Cherubino (Le Nozze di Figaro), Annio (La Clemenza di Tito), Béatrice (Béatrice et Bénédict), and L’enfant (L’enfant et les sortilèges).